Peixinho/Pyros3D/README.md

 ```

 ## Android / Emscripten
-There are specific readme in android section.
+There are specific readme in android and emscripten sections.

 ## Running Example
 [Working WebGL Demo](http://duartepeixinho.com/pyrosjs/)